Colorado Court Rules

 Information about Legal Services

-(b) A lawyer shall not solicit professional employment from a prospective client by written, recorded or electronic communication or by in-person, telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:
+(c) A lawyer shall not solicit professional employment even when not otherwise prohibited by

 (2) the solicitation involves coercion, duress or harassment.

 (d) A lawyer shall not engage in solicitation by any media for professional employment,

 concerning personal injury or wrongful death of any person.
 See § 13-93-111, C.R.S.
 This Rule

 7.3(d) shall not apply if the lawyer has a family or prior business or professional relationship

 with the person or if the communication is issued more than 30 days after the occurrence of the